Try The Mathematical Tripos

 Intro

-I fill this in as I take various math topics in the other curriculums then I'll eventually complete this entirely because the real math tripos covers AI/statistics, physics/diffusion models, probability, multivariable calculus, linear algebra, cryptography, number theory/combinatorics, category theory, all topics needed for the rest of this site so why not do both?
+I fill this in as I take various math topics in the other curriculums then I'll eventually complete this entirely because the real math tripos covers AI/statistics, physics/diffusion models, probability, multivariable calculus, linear algebra, cryptography, number theory/combinatorics, category theory, all topics needed for the rest of this site.
+Since I'm doing a large part of it why not complete it all.

 Self-studying the tripos